ivaste/pattern_matching/README.md

   <h3 align="center">Documents Pattern Matching</h3>

   <p align="center">
-    An awesome script for matching words of one document to others documents!
+    An awesome script for matching words of one document to other documents!
     <br />
     <a href="https://github.com/ivaste/pattern_matching/issues">Report Bug</a>
     ·